Smile-SA/gdpr-dump/docs/02-converters.md

 ## [randomizeDateTime](../src/Converter/Randomizer/RandomizeDateTime.php)

-Generates a random date time.
+Converts a date time into a random one.

 For example, one of the possible conversions for "1990-01-01 00:00:00" is "2002-01-20 23:05:49".